angel-shalu/angel-shalu/README.md

 🎓 B.Tech student at SAGE University, Bhopal – Specializing in Computer Science and Engineering
 🌱 Currently learning AI & Advanced Machine Learning concepts, and improving DSA problem-solving skills in Python
-🛠 Focused on clean data architecture, efficient data pipelines, and end-to-end data-driven applications.
+🛠 Focused on clean data architecture, efficient data pipelines, and end-to-end data-driven applications
-🌱 Embracing the ever-evolving world of technology and continuous learning.
+🧠 Quick learner, explorer of new technologies, and a team player who believes in continuous improvement
 🤝 Open to collaborating on innovative and exciting projects.
 📫 Reach me anytime at: shalinikumari8789@gmail.com